Santa Rosa Symphony-

 The orchestra is run by the Santa Rosa Symphony Association, under the auspices of a 39-member volunteer Board of Directors and 15 professionals led by Executive Director Alan Silow.
 Paid staff is supported by the essential volunteer and fund-raising efforts of the Santa Rosa Symphony League.

-As the official Resident Orchestra of the Green Music Center, Santa Rosa Symphony musicians will be heard as never before in a world-class performance hall.
-This new venue also offers the opportunity to develop a true campus for the Symphony’s music education programs.
-The Green Music Center will build our region’s reputation as a premier cultural destination.
+Santa Rosa Symphony is the Resident Orchestra performing in Weill Hall at Sonoma State University’s Green Music Center.
+This superb venue offers the opportunity to develop a true campus for the Symphony’s music education programs, and is building our region’s reputation as a premier cultural destination.

 to learn about SRS through a concise timeline.